stratasan/engineering/docs/ownership.md

 Taking an issue, epic, or product makes it your responsibility.
 Work to ensure your changes correctly address the product need.
-This may include getting feedback from product or users in a staging or beta environment.
+This may include getting feedback from Product or users in a staging or beta environment.

 Especially for externally-generated issues, follow-up via the Product or Customer Success teams to tell them of the changes.